BryceCanyonCounty/bcc-boats/README.md

 - Set a max number of boats per player in the config
 - Boat Shop in Guarma with calm seas to explore
  - Can use bcc-guarma for access
-- Purchase a portable canoe and carry it with you to explore remote waterways
+- Craft or Purchase a portable canoe and carry it with you to explore remote waterways
 - Adjust the top speed of steam-powered boats
 - Distance based NPC spawns